 According to Webopedia: UGC “is used to describe any form of content such as video, blogs, discussion from posts, digital images, audio files, and other forms of media that were created by consumers or end-users of an online system or service and is publicly available to others consumers and end-users.”

 Much like the aforementioned point, UGC takes social media monitoring to a whole new level.
-Facebook, LinkedIn, and Twitter are a good indicator, however, there are other websites, most famously like Quora and Reddit who are dedicated to inquiries, debates and answering questions.
+Facebook, LinkedIn, and Twitter are good indicators, however, there are other websites, most famously Quora and Reddit which are dedicated to inquiries, debates and answering questions.

-Business who rely on Quora for instance to enrich their business research has their work cut out for them.
+A business that relies on Quora for instance to enrich its business research has its work cut out for them.

 How Do I Find the Best Keywords for SEO?